-In consideration of your inquiry we must look to several factors, one of which is whether there is similarity in your duties as a Senior Systems Analyst Programmer for ITD and your prospective work with Cubeware.
-In this instance, both positions require you utilize the same knowledge base involving web and mobile application design and development; however, there is no indication that a prohibited conflict of interest exists.
+In consideration of your inquiry we must look to several factors, one of which is whether there is similarity in your duties as a Systems Administrator 1 for ITD and your prospective outside employment.
+In this instance, both positions appear to require you utilize the same knowledge base however, there is no indication that a prohibited conflict of interest exists.

 The Ethics Commission has previously opined that a similarity between an employee's County duties and his or her outside employment duties does not indicate, by itself, the existence of a conflict of interest.
 See INQ 18-54 (citing RQO 00-10; RQO 04-168; RQO 12-07 which note that outside employment with similar duties and functions can avoid conflict when abiding by certain limitations) (emphasis added).
 Therefore, the similarities in the services you would be providing in the two positions does not preclude you from engaging in outside employment provided any necessary limitations are imposed.
-Further, the Ethics Commission has also held that use of an acquired knowledge base in outside employment for a privately owned company does not in and of itself create a conflict of interest.
+Further, the Ethics Commission has also held that use of an acquired knowledge base in outside employment does not in and of itself create a conflict of interest.
 See INQ 20-43.